magento/devdocs/guides/v2.1/cloud/project/project-integrate-blackfire.md

 ### Running your tests automatically
 Once you create and deploy your `.blackfire.yml` file, you can enable Blackfire to run your tests automatically in various ways:

 -  **Automated builds on Integration**—Whenever you push code on an Integration branch, Blackfire automatically runs your tests.
 You can receive a notification of the results in various ways, such as a commit status level when using GitHub or Bitbucket.
-See [Receiving notifications](#notifications).
+See Blackfire notifications.
 -   **Automated builds using a webhook**—Blackfire offers a very flexible way to start builds using a webhook, which can target any endpoint.
 See [Start building a webhook](https://blackfire.io/docs/reference-guide/builds-and-integrations#start-build-using-a-webhook){:target="_blank"}.
 -   **Automated builds with the Blackfire/New Relic integration**—Blackfire and New Relic are very complementary.
 New Relic monitors the overall traffic performance, and Blackfire profiles much deeper into the PHP code.
 See [What is the difference between Blackfire and New Relic](https://support.blackfire.io/questions-about-blackfire/what-is-blackfire/what-is-the-difference-between-blackfire-and-new-relic-and-other-apms){:target="_blank"}.
 You can configure New Relic to fire Blackfire builds whenever relevant.
 See [New Relic](https://blackfire.io/docs/integrations/new-relic){:target="_blank"}.

-### Blackfire notifications {#notifications}
+### Blackfire notifications
 When you configure at least one way of triggering builds with Blackfire, you can be notified whenever a build report is available.
 Blackfire supports an integration with Slack, GitHub, BitBucket, email, and more.
 See [Scenario notification channels](https://blackfire.io/docs/reference-guide/notification-channels){:target="_blank"}.

-## Blackfire resources {#resources}
+## Blackfire resources
 Blackfire provides great information to better profile and investigate the results on their documentation site:

 -   [Profiling HTTP requests](https://blackfire.io/docs/cookbooks/profiling-http){:target="_blank"}